nathanrsfba/shacomp/README.md

   a 4 character string where the symbol for unchanged, added, deleted, and modified files should be specified, in that order.
 Default is "|+-#".

+* `-p`, `--preprocessor`:
+  When reading the snapshot files, first pass their contents through the given program.
+The content of the file will be sent to the program on stdin, and the result will be read in from stdout.
+This is useful for, say, decompressing compressed snapshots on-the-fly by passing them through `gunzip` or `unxz` or similar.
+The argument is passed through the system shell, so a pipeline or other shell construct may be given.

 NOTES
 -----